NA-MIC/ProjectWeek/PW34_2020_Virtual/README.md

 * **Tuesday's session** will be a discussion about
   * Features in 3D Slicer that are new since the last Project Week
   * Design considerations that are relevant for end-to-end solutions (or customizable Slicer apps).
-* **Wednesday's session** will be a question and answer session about 3D Slicer for users and developers, a "live" version of what takes place asynchronously on the Slicer discourse forum.
+* **Wednesday's session** question and answer session about 3D Slicer for users and developers, a "live" version of what takes place asynchronously on the Slicer discourse forum.
+See discussed questions and answers [here](Breakouts/LiveDiscourse/README.md).
 * **Thursday's session** will be a discussion on recent advancing in the web and cloud technologies that are being used to create browser based visualization applications and large open databases.
 * **Friday's session** will be a training workshop focused on fostering partnerships with researchers and clinicians in Western Africa.
 * The detailed program for each session is available from the link in the embedded Google Calendar above.